 That is not to say local residents miss out on all the excitement Southern California has to offer.
 Yorba Linda lies along the Riverside Freeway (SR 91).
 From there, motorists have easy access south to the beach on SR 55, west to downtown L.A. on I-5, or north to the mountains on SR 57.
 A century ago, the logistical difficulty of traveling these routes kept Yorba Linda sparsely populated farm country.
 Now, thanks to the network of highways and interstates crisscrossing the region, the city has become one of the most desirable places to live in the entire United States.

 At Neale & Fhima, access to reliable transportation is an issue we deal with every day on behalf of our clients.
-Our lemon law attorneys help new car owners enforce the terms of their warranties when the dealer is unable or unwilling to make the necessary repairs.
+Our Yorba Linda personal injury lawyers help those who are seriously injured in accidents caused by neglectful actions of others.
 We enjoy helping the people of Yorba Linda with these cases.
 We also enjoy discussing the fascinating history of this community.
 Here are some of our favorite historical facts and anecdotes about Yorba Linda:

 - Yorba Linda is Orange County’s 25th city.
 It was a “late bloomer” compared to other cities in the county.
 Prior to 1912 (when the Pacific Electric Railroad began servicing the area), fewer than 50 people lived here year-round.
 Population growth continued on a modest trajectory for a half century until it exploded in the 1960s.
 By 1970, three years after the city was incorporated, the population was 11,850.
 By 1980, it had doubled.
 By 1990, it had nearly doubled again.